Donald Trump and American football: Player protests

-In August 2016, Colin Kaepernick, the quarterback for the San Francisco 49ers, refused to stand during the playing of the national anthem that traditionally occurs before the beginning of NFL games as a form of protest against racial inequality and police violence in the United States.
+In August 2016, Colin Kaepernick, the quarterback for the San Francisco 49ers, refused to stand during the playing of the national anthem, which traditionally occurs before the beginning of NFL games, as a form of protest against racial inequality and police violence in the United States.
 Following this, other NFL players began to follow suit and either sat or knelt during the national anthem.
 On September 22, 2017, during a campaign rally for United States Senate candidate Luther Strange in Huntsville, Alabama, Trump criticized the protests and said that team owners should fire players who do not stand during the national anthem, saying, "Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, you'd say, 'Get that son of a bitch off the field right now.
 Out!
 He's fired' ".
 He also called for fans to boycott the NFL until the league addressed the protests.

 The following day, NFL Commissioner Roger Goodell issued a statement in response that was critical of what Trump had said.
 Following his statements, the number of athletes who protested during national anthems increased substantially and included athletes outside of the NFL, including players from Major League Baseball and the National Basketball Association.
 Several news sources considered Trump's comments to be racially charged against the primarily African American athletes who were protesting.
 The comments were seen as elevating the protests from a small issue within the NFL to a part of the larger culture war between liberals and conservatives in the United States.
 Additionally, multiple commentators saw the attacks by Trump as a sort of retribution against the NFL as part of Trump's feud with the league, stemming in part from his inability to become a team owner.
 In a 2018 article for Business Insider, Schefter stated that some team owners believed Trump's targeting of the NFL was due to his belief that Goodell had played a role in his failed bid to purchase the Bills in 2014.
 Through late 2017, Trump continued to criticize the NFL, with Business Insider reporting that Trump tweeted about the NFL 37 times in one month, equating to about 12 percent of all of his tweets during that time.
 Broadcast journalist Shepard Smith of Fox News called the issue "the red meat of all red meat" for Trump's voter base and stated that Trump had reframed the protests away from the intent of the protestors.